golemfactory/golem-architecture/arch-snapshot/arch.md

         GolemNode->>RelayServer: Ping
         RelayServer->>GolemNode: Pong
     end

+    opt Close Session
+        GolemNode->>RelayServer: Disconnect
+    end
 ```

+Important note: The Relay server does not possess private keys, and its identity is not verified in the current
+implementation.
+This marks a significant distinction compared to the process of establishing peer-to-peer Sessions
+with regular Nodes.

 ##### Establishing connections between Nodes

 ##### Network Traffic

 ##### Virtual TCP

+##### Broadcasting

 ##### Node identification